From the Dean

 Character is the combination of qualities that distinguishes one individual from another.
 A Jesuit-based business education is distinctive in how we convey the intellectual and moral qualities of honesty, courage and integrity.
 Business decisions must not be solely based in the financial viability of an investment – informed decision-makers provide solutions that are socially just and environmentally sustainable as well.

 Again, I welcome you to the Graduate School of Management and challenge you to take advantage of the many curriculum-based and non-curriculum-based opportunities to become self-aware leaders with character.
-I look forward to learning with you!
+I look forward to the journey ahead!

 Graduate School of Management students must assume full responsibility for knowledge of the rules and regulations of the Graduate School of Management and the special requirements of their individual degree programs.
 It is the responsibility of each graduate student to verify and meet the deadlines listed in the Academic Calendar (e.g., for submitting financial aid forms, etc.).